 On Black Friday Global you'll find all the information about Black Friday in South Africa and around the world.
 We've examined this event in various markets so that you don't miss anything.
 What's more, you'll find the best discounts in your country (South Africa) provided by Picodi - the best and biggest discounts provider on earth!

-Don't miss the Black Week on Mr Price & save on selected items on Monday,...
+Don't miss out on the Black Week at Mr Price & save big on selected items!

 Black Friday starts in just few weeks.
 While you wait, check out the Promos...